stefanwalther/qwidget-documentation/src/content/download/download.default.md

 	* Major performance improvements
 	* Fixed memory leak in qWidget-Editor when working either a long time or with large Html/Css code-blocks
 * **Breaking Changes:**
-	* Doesn't work anymore for QlikView.Next Personal Edition 0.9 (existing qWidgets from 0.9 will continue to work though)
+	* Doesn't work anymore for Qlik Sense Personal Edition 0.9 (existing qWidgets from 0.9 will continue to work though)

 ### Version 0.3.1
 Date: 2014-06-25

-* **QlikView.Next Version:** 0.95
+* **Qlik Sense Version:** 0.95
 * **Browser:** Tested mainly in Chrome

 ### Version 0.2.0
 Date: 2014-06-22

-* QlikView.Next Version: 0.90
+* Qlik Sense Version: 0.90
 * * New Features:
 	* **MediaBox** Directive for integrating web-pages and videos
 * Documentation: